What Is The Most Popular Print Size?

 Final Thoughts On Print Sizes

-Offering multiple sizes of fine art prints will be more appealing to a broader audience; however, if you sell giclee prints at an art show, you will have to decide what size to display.
+Offering multiple sizes of fine art prints will appeal to a broader audience; however, if you sell giclee prints at an art show, you will have to decide what size to display.

-If a person is inquiring about different sizes, you can always send them to your print-on-demand shop.
-The goal of selling reproductions is to increase your revenue stream, not lose money.
+If someone is inquiring about different sizes, you can always send them to your print-on-demand shop.

 More Art Print Related Articles